-407.4.
+- 407.3.
+A few cards have the text "Remove [this card] from your deck before playing if you're not playing for ante."
+These are the only cards that can add or remove cards from the ante zone or change a card's owner. - 407.4.
 To ante an object is to put that object into the ante zone from whichever zone it's currently in.
-The owner of an object is the only person who can ante that object.
+The owner of an object is the only person who can ante that object. - 408.
+Command - 408.1.

-408. Command

-- 408.1.
 The command zone is a game area reserved for certain specialized objects that have an overarching effect on the game, yet are not permanents and cannot be destroyed. - 408.2.
 Emblems may be created in the command zone.
 See rule 113, "Emblems." - 408.3.
-In the Planechase, Vanguard, Commander, and Archenemy casual variants, nontraditional Magic cards and/or specially designated cards start the game in the command zone.
+In the Planechase, Vanguard, Commander, Archenemy, and Conspiracy Draft casual variants, nontraditional Magic cards and/or specially designated cards start the game in the command zone.
 Each variant has its own rules regarding such cards.
 See section 9, "Casual Variants."